 Write a strong body of original work as a poet—or prose writer.

-Reconnect with spirit and presence and the world around you.
+Reconnect with spirit, presence, and the world around you.

-Sign up to be notified when the course opens for enrollment again
+Sign up to be notified when enrollment opens next fall.

 Craft and Contemplative Practice

 There is a common misconception that as writers, we either bring rigor and skill to our writing or we interact with the art form as a spiritual or healing journey.
 We approach an art form either from the head or from the heart.
 We care either about how “good” it is or how “expressive” it is.

 But these are deeply limiting and misguided polarities.

 In fact, throughout history, great art is made through the rigor of technical practice which itself allows for greater expressive, spiritual, and emotional discoveries, and communication.